 Here’s how to go about it:

-1. Use a cheap HDMI Splitter with HDCP stripper
+1. Use an HDMI Splitter

 Using a cheap HDMI splitter is one of the most effective ways to bypass HDCP protection.
 It is perhaps the most popular method.